atomisthq/docs/docs/automations/paas.md

 This document explains various ways to run automation clients.

-## Running Locally
+## Running locally

 The easiest way to run an automation client is to start it up on your local development machine.

 Running the automation client locally is extremely helpful during development of your automations.

-* You can debug commands and event handlers using local development tools like Visual Studio Code and Google Chrome.
+-   You can debug commands and event handlers using local development tools like Visual Studio Code and Google Chrome.
-* You can iterate rapidly because there is no deployment and only a minimal build process.
+-   You can iterate rapidly because there is no deployment and only a minimal build process.

 If you bootstrapped your client project using an Atomist seed and generator, start the client by running the following commands: